Radiation incident reporting

 If you are experiencing an emergency situation, or you need to report an incident which requires immediate assistance from the EPA, please contact the EPA Radiation Emergency Response Team (ERT) on 1800 307 733.
 The ERT can provide immediate assistance to any incidents including hazardous materials (HAZMAT) and chemical, biological, radiation and nuclear incidents.
 Alternativley, there is information below which specifies the types of incidents that are to be reported using the online radiation incident reporting form.

 The EPA radiation incident form is to be submitted for an incident involving radiation exposure from an ionising radiation apparatus or radioactive substance.
+The EPA radiation incident form should be submitted as soon as reasonably practicable, and not later than 7 days after the incident occurred.
 Note that other incidents which are considered significant but do not result in any radiation exposure, such as near-miss situations, can also be reported.
 Submissions made using this form are confidential and are used by the EPA to assist others in avoiding or preventing future incidents.

 The completed incident report will be reviewed by the EPA prior to forwarding onto ARPANSA for inclusion in the Australian Radiation Incident Register (ARIR).
 Submissions to the ARIR are de-identified and do not disclose any personal information.
 You may be aware that the ARIR maintains a database of radiation incident reports compiled from reports provided by the Commonwealth, State and Territory Radiation Protection Authorities.

 Some examples of radiation incidents that are to be reported using the radiation incident reporting form are specified below.

 - Any diagnostic procedure other than as prescribed by the authorising practitioner.

 - Any diagnostic procedure resulting in an observable acute radiation effect.